briancain/website/about.md

 layout: minimal
 title: "About me"
 permalink: /about/index.html
-description: "Some description about Victor Igor..."
+description: "Some description about Brian Cain..."
 ---

 <img itemprop="image" class="img-rounded about_perfil" src="/images/brian-new.png" alt="My profile">

 Welcome to my site.
-Here's some information about myself.
+Here's some information about myself!

 <sub>PS: Thank you to <a href="http://duetarts.tumblr.com/" target="_blank">Maya</a> for my icon!</sub>